Stepan Krasheninnikov: The Second Kamchatka Expedition

-Krasheninnikov was to study plants, animals and minerals, but in addition he developed a strong interest in Siberian history and geography.
-During the early part of the expedition, he accompanied professor Gmelin on the travel through the Urals and western Siberia to Yeniseysk.
+Krasheninnikov studied plants, animals and minerals, but in addition he developed a strong interest in Siberian history and geography.
+During the early part of the expedition, he accompanied professor Gmelin on the travel through the Ural Mountains and western Siberia to Yeniseysk.
 He made numerous observations of natural history, ethnology and linguistics, e.g. records of Evenki (tungus) and Buryat vocabulary.
 From Bering’s headquarters at Yakutsk, the expedition professors Gmelin and Gerhard Friedrich Müller sent Krasheninnikov ahead to Okhotsk and Kamchatka to build house and make preliminary observations.
 Thus, he became the member of the expedition with the most extensive knowledge of the peninsula.
 He published his observations in 1755 ("Описание земли Камчатки"; English translation by James Grieve (1764) as History of Kamtschatka).
-However, he drew extensively on the manuscripts of the deceased Georg Wilhelm Steller.
+It is claimed that he drew extensively on the manuscripts of the deceased Georg Wilhelm Steller, but it is also argued that "it was in fact Steller who used the materials which Krasheninnikov gave him in Kamchatka, and the completed sections which later went into Krasheninnikov's book".
 Apart from detailed accounts of the plants and animals of the region, there also were reports on the language and culture of the indigenous Itelmen and Koryak peoples, with whom he is said to have got along extremely well.